kingwingfly/burnxp/README.md

 Do not use nightly version of Rust.

-If you are working with feature `candle` (ususable now due to pooling not supported well), need CUDA<=12.4.1, nothing else to configure, just enjoy coding.
+If you are working with feature `candle` (ususable now due to pooling not supported well), all needed are CUDA<=12.4.1, nothing else to configure, just enjoy coding.

 # License